Annual Event held at the Basilica of the National Shrine of St. Ann

 Early on, the priests of St. Ann Monastery recognized the ethnic diversity of the area, and worked to serve the needs of the faithful coming to pray.
 Roman Catholic Masses and confessions in the languages common to the region such as Polish and Italian became a part of the back-to-back services offered on the Feast Day.

-With the expansion of our Eastern Rite Byzantine Eparchy of Passaic, New Jersey in the 1970s and 1980s and with renewed value of our own ethnic heritage and identity as Byzantine Catholics, the idea of a Byzantine Liturgy at St. Ann’s was inaugurated.
+With the expansion of our Eastern Rite Byzantine Eparchy of Passaic, New Jersey in the 1970s and 1980s and with renewed appreciation of our Carpatho-Rusyn ethnic heritage and identity as Byzantine Catholics, the idea of a Byzantine Liturgy at St. Ann’s was inaugurated.
 The first Byzantine Divine Liturgy at St. Ann’s was in the vision and with the blessing of Bishop Michael J. Dudick, D.D., bishop of Passaic from 1968 to 1996.
 Along with area Byzantine clergy and local cantors and choir, Bishop Michael served as the main celebrant for the first Liturgy at St. Ann’s.
 The first Liturgy was held outdoors in the tradition of the Masses held during novena week.

 Through the insightful spiritual relationship and cooperative initiative begun many years ago, the Byzantine Divine Liturgy at the Basilica of St. Ann has become an established tradition and much more.
 The entire Passionist community, staff, and parish family at the Monastery continue to be most gracious hosts and friends.
 It is a blessing that we are united in our faith as Catholics in worship to God and with reverence to St. Ann at this historic site and holy shrine.

 Divine Liturgy is held traditionally on a weekday during novena week.
 Every bishop of the Eparchy of Passaic since Bishop Dudick, including our current Bishop Kurt Burnette, D.D., has visited the monastery and celebrated Liturgy at the Basilica.

-This is an opportunity for all Catholics visiting the Shrine to worship and to witness the beauty of the Eastern Rite of the Catholic Church.
+This is an opportunity for all Catholics visiting the Shrine to worship and to witness the beauty of one of Eastern Rites of the Catholic Church.

 Many prayers have been answered since the inception of the public devotion.
 The faithful return unceasingly to St. Ann’s for the Novena.
 Many attending each year are keeping an unbroken family tradition spanning several generations.